elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-default-actions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> TThere are several different default actions in the browser.
+  <div><strong>Interview Response:</strong> There are several different default actions in the browser.
 For instance, a click on a link initiates the navigation to the specified URL.
 Another default action is highlighting text when pressing a mouse button as we glide over the text.
 As developers, we have control over many of these actions.
     </div>
   </div>
 </details>